-Getting found online is hands-down one of the most important things your business can do.
+Getting found online is one of the most important things your business can do.

-They are swamped with distractions.
-Whether it’s email, calendar notifications, or the infinite Facebook news feed, all eating away at the user’s attention.
+Users are swamped with distractions.
+Whether it’s email, calendar notifications, or the infinite Instagram feed, there are plenty of options for users to direct their attention.

-Think about it… You are actively looking for Waldo and it’s still a task.
-Imagine if you weren’t even looking for him and how difficult it would be for him to catch your eye.
+Think about this: you are actively looking for Waldo and it’s still a task.
+Imagine if you weren’t sure what exactly you were looking for and how difficult it would be for him to catch your eye.

 Yes, you’re all Waldos in their eyes.
 You and your competition are all looking to solve the same problems or sell the same products.

-So you have to make sure you are one of the first Waldo’s they see.
+You have to make sure you are the first Waldo they see.

 Luckily, there are some tactics you can implement today to not only put your local business at the top but to also stand out from the other Waldos up there with you.

 The first thing to understand is what determines Google’s ranking system.